ryanlamb7/ryanlamb7/README.md

 ## About Me
 Welcome to my GitHub! 🌟

-I'm passionate about creating random projects, experimenting with new technologies, and having fun with code.
+I'm Ryan Lamb, passionate about creating random projects, experimenting with new technologies, and having fun with code.
 My projects range from web development to small utilities and everything in between.
 I love learning and sharing my progress.

 - 👀 I’m always working on something new and interesting.
 - 🌱 Currently exploring advanced JavaScript features and UI effects.
 - 💞️ Open to collaborating on fun and innovative projects.
-- 📫 How to reach me:  [My GitHub](https://github.com/RyanRules626)
+- 📫 How to reach me: [My GitHub](https://github.com/RyanLamb7)
 - ⚡ Fun fact: I enjoy integrating animations and smooth UI effects into my projects.

 ## What I Do